furybee/chrome-tab-modifier/README.md

 Alternatively, you can upload your icon somewhere like [imgur.com](http://imgur.com/) and paste the direct link in your rule.

 Another solution consists in transform your image in the [Data URI format](https://en.wikipedia.org/wiki/Data_URI_scheme).
-Go to [duri.me](http://duri.me) and drag & drop your icon, then click on "Copy as DataURI" and paste it (the long text) in the icon input on your rule.
+Go to [ezgif.com](https://ezgif.com/image-to-datauri) and paste the given output (the long text) in the icon input on your rule.

 ### Chrome system pages `chrome://`